-Policy 2.1.21: Commerce District (CD).
-This land use is intended to provide for an area where more intense commercial and industrial uses 41 than may be suitable in the Employment Center (EC) designation due to noise, odor, pollution, and other 42 nuisance issues that may be more suited away from residential and other mixed-use land use 43 designations with a maximum Floor Area Ratio of 2.0, as further defined by the LDC.
-This land use 44 designation is allowed in the Urban Area and Rural Area.
-Analysis: The proposed rezoning will still be compatible with the site's current Commerce District (CD) future land use designation.
-The requested M-2 zoning is being requested in order to assign the correct zoning designation to accommodate the proposed use of wholesale sales of automobile and freight vehicle tires.
-The proposed rezoning is consistent with FLUE Policy 2.1.18.
+Policy 2.1.22: This land use designation is intended to provide for mixeduse development focused on retail, office, and community business opportunities to meet the daily needs of the surrounding residential areas; and allows for mixed residential development as a primary use or commercial uses with or without residential uses.
+The density range shall be up to eight (8) dwelling units per one (1) gross acre and a maximum Floor Area Ratio of 1.0, as further defined in the LDC.
+This land use designation is allowed in the Urban Area and allows for campgrounds and recreational vehicle parks (RVP).

+Analysis: The proposed rezoning will be compatible with the site's proposed small scale land use amendment change application to the Commercial (COM) future land use designation.
+The requested P-RV zoning is being requested in order to assign the correct zoning designation to accommodate the proposed use of Recreational Vehicle Park.
+The proposed rezoning is consistent with FLUE Policy 2.1.22.

 FLUE Policy 5.1.3 on Planning and Zoning Commission provides, "The County shall enable applications for CPA, ZC, and SUP requests to be reviewed by the Planning & Zoning Commission, which will act as the County's Local Planning Agency.
 The purpose of the advisory board is to make recommendations on CPA, ZC, and SUP requests to the County Commissioners.
-The County shall implement and maintain standards to allow for a mix of representatives from the community and set standards for the operation and procedures of this advisory board.
+The County shall implement and maintain standards to allow for a mix of representatives from the community and set standards for the operation and procedures for this advisory board.

-Analysis: The proposed zoning change is scheduled for the February 24, 2025 Planning and Zoning Commission and, therefore, the application is consistent with this FLUE Policy 5.1.3.
+Analysis: The proposed zoning change is scheduled for June 30, 2025, Planning and Zoning Commission and, therefore, the application is consistent with this FLUE Policy 5.1.3.